DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 77 - 12.04.2025.md

 - Virion creates sleet storm to control the flame.s Bonk rushes to save Danika.
 - Some stuff happens with Un.
 (I was distracted making a notebook)
 - Vasily wants to take Irina to his family house.
 Veyllis uses Sending to try to determine if he is Strahd.
 Adi accuses Vasili of being Strahd.
 - Virion finds Irwin failing at life.
 Bonk comes and clears the doorway to free the kids.
+They discover Pidlwick is trapped.
+Virion flies through some inw